+The Northern Lights and Aurora are a weather phenomenon worth braving chilly conditions to see.
 It’s always been palm fringed shores, colourful seaside villages and warm tropical waves that lure me to a destination.

 That was until I witnessed waves of a different kind dance across the sky.